jonasblanc/CS-341-Computer-graphics-labs-project/README.md

 $ python3 -m http.server
 ```

 It should be executed in the folder containing the lab / project.
-Then you should be able to view it by open your [localhost](http://localhost:8000/index.html) in your favorite browser.
+Then you should be able to view it by opening your [localhost](http://localhost:8000/index.html) in your favorite browser.

 ## Labs

 * [Lab 0 - “Hello World”](./icg_exercise_0):
   We set up the work environment.
-The above instructions are eplained more in details in this lab.
+The above instructions are explained more in details in this lab.
 * [Lab 1 - Planes and Cylinders](./icg_exercise_1):
   We compute ray intersection with various 3D shapes (plan, cylinder).
 * [Lab 2 - Lighting](./icg_exercise_2):
-  We implement the lighting in the scene in three steps: phong lightiing, shadows and reflections.
+  We implement the lighting in the scene in three steps: phong lighting, shadows and reflections.
 * [Lab 3 - Raytracing Meshes](./icg_exercise_3):
   We add support for triangle based meshes.
 We look at flat vs phong shading and make the computation more efficient using bounding box.
 * [Lab 4 - Geometric transforms in the GPU pipeline](./icg_exercise_4):
   We change the pipeline from ray tracing to rasterization to take advantage of the GPU.
-We render of the solar system with this new pipeline.
+We render the solar system with this new pipeline.
 * [Lab 5 – Texturing and Lighting](./icg_exercise_5):
-  We improve to look of the solar system by implement the phong lighting model and adding textures.
+  We improve the look of the solar system by implement the phong lighting model and adding textures.
 * [Lab 6 - Shadows and Cube Mapping](./icg_exercise_6):
   We create shadows using shadow maps.
 In a 3D scene, six shadow maps are computed per light source in a cube face fashion.
 * [Lab 7 - Perlin Noise, Procedural Terrain](./icg_exercise_7):